Quiet cities in Eastern Europe for a relaxed weekend (cafés & bookshops)

 If you’re planning a longer trip and want more slow, quiet destinations, take a look at our guide to Drome Provence cottage stays for rural inspiration, or our list of quiet Spanish towns for peaceful escapes further west.

-Which city is best for a first-time solo traveler?
+Which Eastern European city is best for a quiet weekend?

 Want more thoughtful travel guides like this?